Adapting Pre-trained Language Models to Vision-Language Tasks via Dynamic Visual Prompting: Method

-With the blessing of adapters, the language model only needs to train small-scale parameters of these Adapters during VL adaptions.
+We further combine DVP with an advanced parameter-efficient transfer learning approach called Adapter \cite{sung2022vl,luo2023cheap} to reduce the scale of training parameters.
+It can also help PLMs to make a quick shift between NLP and VL tasks.
 In practice, given a PLM, we can search the optimal DVP insertion layer $K$ with KAB-APP, and then use cross-modal attention layer $\phi$ to generate lightweight DVP at $K$-th layer.
 Furthermore, we equipped language model with Adapters.
-The process above not only satisfies the portability of computing, but also attains optimal performance and high parameter efficiency.
+The process above not only satisfies high parameter efficiency, but also attains optimal performance.